Our family recently spent a weekend exploring the myriad things to do in Augusta Ga and we had a BALL!

 There is breakfast and brunch, and pastries, too.
 This is EXACTLY the type of place every traveling family dreams of!

-Inside the museum we saw more about the Masters, including a green jacket!
+Mosey on over to the Augusta Museum of History.
+Inside the museum, we saw tons of history regarding the Augusta National and the Masters Golf Tournament (hosted at the Augusta National each April), including a green jacket!
 We jammed to music from The Godfather of Soul, James Brown.
 The boys enjoyed seeing the film about his life, and exploring the memorabilia of a time past.
 We learned about other local legends and about Augusta’s history from 12,000 years before.

 I think a favorite of my kiddos was the Transportation Corridor.
 They saw a 1917 steam locomotive.
 Be sure to watch for the train tracks outside the museum…this is where they drove the train to its current position, building the museum around it!
 We also saw a reconstructed 1930s gas station, a 1952 Dodge Power Wagon, and more.